 11. An Army of Eunuchs ran Forbidden City

 The Eunuchs worked as personal servants, spies and watchdogs for the imperial family.
 1 in 8 boys was given to the Palace by their parents.
 By 1644 there was a peak of 70,00 eunuchs in the imperial court.
 The last Eunuch to serve was in 1924.

 12. The Forbidden treasure survived modern China's bloody beginning by moving the treasures away from conflict.

+One of the most interesting facts about Beijing is how this Forbidden city's cultural treasures survived the modern times.
 The museum collections journey of escaping conflict would last 14 years and cover over 75,000km.
 Not a single artifact was lost or damaged.
 The treasures are now in both Beijing and Taiwan.